Farmers propose tying carbon credits to carbon tax | The Western Producer

 What’s more, the political will to establish systems that are regulated by government is not always sufficient.

-The federal government has indicated that it is looking into developing GHG reduction protocols for the agriculture, forestry and waste sectors, however it remains to be seen what emission-reducing activities would be endorsed.
+The federal government has indicated that it is looking into developing greenhouse gas reduction protocols for the agriculture, forestry and waste sectors, but it remains to be seen what emission-reducing activities would be endorsed.

 Last month, government officials with Environment and Climate Change Canada also indicated that Ottawa is hoping to establish a national Greenhouse Gas Offset System that would have “opportunities for agriculture to be recognized for carbon sequestration through carbon credit revenues.”